 The claim boundary is characterized by extreme topographical conditions.
-Sub-alpine scrub alder and hemlock trees grow at the creek elevations and rock
+Sub-alpine scrub alder and hemlock trees grow at the creek elevations and rock outcropping exposure is good along peaks and ridges in the east half of the canyon.
+The winters are cold with generally high snowfall accumulations and summers are hot and dry.

 Assessment work for 2002 filed with B.C.
 Minfile documents the immediate claim area being prospected.
 Trenching and underground exploration work was completed on adjacent ground.
 Two zones of mineralization were identified.
-Assays from this sheared vein structures ranged from 8.7 g/t to 28.2 g/t gold over variable widths of 10 cm to 80 cm.
+Assays from these sheared vein structures ranged from 8.7 g/t to 28.2 g/t gold over variable widths of 10 cm to 80 cm.